 Non-Dialog Work Process

 In non-dialog work processes (such as background, update, or spool work processes), the user context is not switched, which is why these work processes are allocated PRIV memory first.
 PRIV memory is available to the work process until the PRIV memory quota that a non-dialog work process can allocate for a user context is reached.
-This quota is defined in profile parameter abap/heap_area_nondia.
+This quota is defined in the profile parameter abap/heap_area_nondia.